KansasCityWomeninTechnology/cocktails-worksheets/docs/javascript/2-function/README.md

 Business needs can be complex.
 We'll add conditional logic to execute different code paths.

-1. Inside the `clickHandler` function, add an `if` statement to only show the alert for greater than 2 button clicks by adding a conditional statement:
+1. Inside the `clickHandler` function, remove the alert(text) and add an if statement in its place.
+When we add a conditional statement, we cause the alert to only be shown if there are greater than 2 button clicks:

    {% codeblock copy %}script.js{% codeblock %}